Exercise Physiology and Applied Nutrition - PhD

 Past Program Guides

 Students in the PhD in the Exercise Physiology and Applied Nutrition program should refer to the guide from the year in which they matriculated into the program.
-For the current program guide, click the "PROGRAM GUIDE" button on the right-hand side of the page.
+For the current program guide, click the "PROGRAM GUIDE" button at the top of the page.

-PhD students will contribute to timely and important research questions grounded in rigorous methods spanning laboratory science and community-based methods, quantitative and qualitative analyses, effective communications to the scientific community, students and general public, ultimately concluding with scientific publications in their area of expertise.
+PhD students contribute to timely and important research questions grounded in rigorous methods spanning laboratory science and community-based methods, quantitative and qualitative analyses, effective communications to the scientific community, students, and general public, ultimately concluding with scientific publications in their area of expertise.

 Our faculty at the Milken Institute School of Public Health are involved in a national profile of strategic research and serve as mentors to students across departments based on areas of specialized interest.
 These key faculty in the Exercise and Nutrition Sciences department will be directly associated with the PhD, Exercise Physiology and Applied Nutrition program: